-- The areas contain or have a significant impact upon historical or archaeological resources, sites, or statutorily defined districts where the private or public development would cause substantial deterioration or complete loss of such resources, sites, or districts. - The areas contain, have a significant impact upon, or are significantly impacted by an existing (or proposed) major public facility or other area of major public investment - o Including but not limited to highways, ports, airports, energy facilities, and water management projects.
+- Florida Waters and aquifer recharge areas where the uncontrolled private or public development would cause substantial deterioration of such resources - The areas contain or have a significant impact upon historical or archaeological resources, sites or statutorily defined districts where the private or public development would cause substantial deterioration or complete loss of such resources, sites or districts - The areas contain, have a significant impact upon or are significantly impacted by an existing, or proposed, major public facility or other area of major public investment. - o Including but not limited to highways, ports, airports, energy facilities and water management projects.

-Before an area is recommended to the Administration Commission, the Governor (acting as chief planning officer of the state) must appoint a resource planning and management committee consisting of designated representatives of local, regional, and state governments that provide a report and recommendation to DEO.
-The committee is tasked with the objective of organizing a voluntary, cooperative resource planning and management program to resolve existing problems and prevent future issues that may endanger those resources, facilities, and certain areas within the proposed area under study.
+Before an area is recommended to the Administration Commission or the Legislature, the Governor, acting as chief planning officer of the state, must appoint a resource planning and management committee consisting of designated representatives of local, regional and state governments that provide a report and recommendation to COM.
+The committee is tasked with the objective of organizing a voluntary, cooperative resource planning and management program to resolve existing problems and prevent future issues that may endanger those resources, facilities and certain areas within the proposed area under study.

-There are currently five areas in the state designated as ASCSs:
+There are currently six areas in the state designated as ASCSs:

-- Apalachicola Bay Area in the City of Apalachicola64
+- Apalachicola Bay Area in Franklin County64

 - Big Cypress Swamp in Collier, Monroe, and Dade Counties65

 - Green Swamp in Polk and Lake Counties66

 - Florida Keys in Monroe County67

-- The City of Key West68
+- The City of Key West in Monroe County68.

+- Brevard Barrier Island Area in Brevard County69.